dougeby/IntuneDocs/intune/vpn-settings-windows-8-1.md

 ## Base VPN settings

-- **Apply all settings to Windows 8.1 only** - This is a setting you can configure in the Azure portal.
+- **Apply all settings to Windows 8.1 only** - This is a setting you can configure in the Intune classic portal.
 In the Azure portal, this setting cannot be changed.
 If this is set to **Configured**, any settings will only be applied to Windows 8.1 devices.
 If set to **Not Configured**, these settings will also apply to Windows 10 devices.
 - **Connection name** - Enter a name for this connection.
 End users will see this name when they browse their device for the list of available VPN connections.
 - **Servers** - Add one or more VPN servers that devices will connect to.
 	- **Add** - Opens the **Add Row** blade where you can specify the following information: